anaclumos/bing-chat-for-all-browsers/README.md

 ## Troubleshooting

-- Clear the cache and cookies.
+- Clear the cache and cookies on bing.com.
 - Whitelist bing.com if you have any Adblock or VPN.